DavidJoacaRo/Budget-Docs/docs/Wiki/Mechanics/Entities.md

 From a glance, the AI might look dumb and such, but it is a bit complicated to make it work.

-**I think this sums up everything you have to know about the AI, for now.
+**I think this sums up everything you have to know about AI, for now.
 Anyway,**

 :::tip[Budget Fact!]
 Did you know?
-* The first prototype of the AI was added way back in [v0.0.3 Alpha](https://github.com/DavidJoacaRo/Budget-Backrooms/releases/tag/v0.0.3-alpha) and it looked like [this](https://imgur.com/a/6R76zFa).
+* The prototype of the AI was added way back in [v0.0.3 Alpha](https://github.com/DavidJoacaRo/Budget-Backrooms/releases/tag/v0.0.3-alpha) and it looked like [this](https://imgur.com/a/6R76zFa).
-* I actually lost my mind trying to figure out how to set up the AI.
+* I lost my mind trying to figure out how to set up the AI.
 * The model has no eyes or any visible ears but can somehow still chase you
 :::